SSheldon/ssheldon.github.com/_posts/2014-11-28-interoperating-between-objective-c-and-rust.markdown

 Since the Objective-C runtime exposes a C interface, it's actually pretty easy to interact with from Rust.
-Over the past months I've worked on Rust wrapper around the [Objective-C runtime](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/index.html) and some classes of the
+Over the past months I've worked on a Rust wrapper around the [Objective-C runtime](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/index.html) and some classes of the
 [Foundation framework](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/ObjC_classic/index.html),